List of Masked Rider monsters: Fluffy

-A flying squirrel-resembling bat monster.
+A flying squirrel-like monster.
 Albee was pet sitting his friend's bat, but it was accidentally released from its cage.
 Fact picked the disturbance at the Stewart home and Dregon had Double Face use a Power Enhancement Ray to turn Fluffy into an Insectovore.
 In this form, Fluffy can breathe fire and shoot electricity from his eyes.
 Dex and Albee went to find the missing bat only to find it attacking the public.
 By playing loud music, Dex and Albee managed to lure it away where Dex engaged Fluffy.
 After dodging Fluffy's fire attacks, Dex transformed into Masked Rider.
 After being hit by the Rider Kick, Fluffy changed back to normal when the Rider Kick was enough to cancel the effect of the Power Enhancement Ray.